-Coinsurance - An amount you may be required to pay as your share of the cost for prescription drugs after you pay any deductibles.
-Coinsurance is usually a percentage (for example, 20%).
+Coinsurance - An amount you may be required to pay, expressed as a percentage (for example 20%) as your share of the cost for prescription drugs after you pay any deductibles.

 Complaint - The formal name for "making a complaint" is "filing a grievance."
-The complaint process is used for certain types of problems only.
+The complaint process is used only for certain types of problems.
 This includes problems related to quality of care, waiting times, and the customer service you receive.
-See also "Grievance," in this list of definitions.
+It also includes complaints if your plan does not follow the time periods in the appeal process.

 Copayment (or "copay") - An amount you may be required to pay as your share of the cost for a prescription drug.
-A copayment is a set amount, rather than a percentage.
-For example, you might pay \$10 or \$20 for a prescription drug.
+A copayment is a set amount (for example \$10), rather than a percentage.

-Cost-Sharing - Cost-sharing refers to amounts that a member has to pay when drugs are received.
+Cost Sharing - Cost sharing refers to amounts that a member has to pay when drugs are received.
 (This is in addition to the plan's monthly premium.)
-Cost-sharing includes any combination of the following three types of payments: (1) any deductible amount a plan may impose before drugs are covered; (2) any fixed "copayment" amount that a plan requires when a specific drug is received; or (3) any "coinsurance" amount, a percentage of the total amount paid for a drug, that a plan requires when a specific drug is received.
-A "daily cost-sharing rate" may apply when your doctor prescribes less than a full month's supply of certain drugs for you and you are required to pay a copayment.
+Cost sharing includes any combination of the following three types of payments: (1) any deductible amount a plan may impose before drugs are covered; (2) any fixed "copayment" amount that a plan requires when a specific drug is received; or (3) any "coinsurance" amount, a percentage of the total amount paid for a drug, that a plan requires when a specific drug is received.